How to Repair STL Files for 3D Printing With the 5 Best (Free) STL Repair Tools

 Blender is a free and open-source mesh creation environment, including 3D modeling, rigging, rendering, and animation.
-Several Mesh repair functions are available in Edit Mode on the Mesh menu on the lower toolbar.
-The CellBlender add-on provides a Mesh Analysis tool to check manifoldness.
+Several STL repair functions are available in Edit Mode on the Mesh menu on the lower toolbar.
+The CellBlender add-on provides a Mesh Analysis tool to check manifoldness and to look for manifold errors.
 Before commencing any repair scripts, make sure to have the relevant mesh or section selected.

 Mesh → Normals → Recalculate Outside (Ctrl + N) flips any triangles with inverted normals.
 Check the info pane on top for results, in case quads are generated, these can be converted to triangles with Mesh → Faces → Triangulate Faces (Ctrl + T).
 Mesh → Degenerate → Dissolve removes edges and faces with no area.
 Remove duplicate vertices to weld edges together with Mesh → Vertices → Remove Doubles.